 After we got through the line, maybe 20 minutes or so, we walked across the street to a park to enjoy the lovely late afternoon weather and our sweets.
 Egg tarts are available all over Lisbon, but I highly recommend the fresh version from this famous shop.

 Beyond sweet treats, another common sight in Lisbon is countless buildings with a tiled facade.
+If you have decided to Move to Portugal from USA, you might want to seek assistance from professionals.

 One example of the countless tiled buildings in Lisbon